 - Cost-Effectiveness: Gable roofs are typically easier and faster to construct than hip roofs, resulting in lower labor and material costs.

 - Ventilation: The triangular shape of gable roofs allows for better ventilation, which can help regulate temperatures and reduce energy costs.
+Additionally, gable vents can help to reduce humidity and moisture buildup in attics, which is important for maintaining the health of the home.

 - Easy Maintenance: Gable roofs have fewer complex angles and corners, making them easier to maintain and repair compared to hip roofs.